winitzki/scall/README.md

 - [ ] Converting Dhall values to Scala values: in progress.

-## Other features in the Scala implementation of Dhall
+### Experimental features and optimizations

 - [x] All alpha-normalization, beta-normalization, and type-checking results are cached in LRU caches of configurable size.

 - [x] A [non-standard "do-notation"](./do-notation.md) is implemented.

+- [x] Experimental optimization: `Natural/fold` will stop iterations when the current result stops changing.
+(No change to normal forms!)

+- [x] Experimental feature: `assert : a === b` will perform alpha, beta, and eta-reduction on `a` and `b` before comparing their CBOR serializations.
+(Breaking change to normal forms!)

+- [x] Experimental optimization: `Natural/fold` will not expand under lambda if intermediate expressions keep growing.
+(Breaking change to normal forms!)

+## Other features in the Scala implementation of Dhall

 - [x] Dhall values of function types are converted to Scala functions.
 For example, `λ(x : Natural) -> x + 1` is converted into a Scala function equivalent to `{ x : BigInt => x + 1 }`, which has type `Function1[BigInt, BigInt]`.